$ mkdir ~/cs170/tests $ mkdir ~/cs170/tests/test1 $ cd ~/cs170/test/test1

 student with a list of grades that student earned.
 Your class

-should have a method add_student
+should have a method add_student, which takes a

 students name as a parameter and adds a new, empty list to the